Nasdanika-Models/family/README.md

 constructors for already defined architecture elements and ``type`` for their sub-elements.
 This approach can be applied multiple times similar to how Docker images are assembled from layers and base images.

-In order to implement lookup constructors, override ``configureConstructorEvaluationContext()`` in sub-classes of ``AbstractDrawioFactory`` and set variables from which the constructor expression would obtain semantic elements.
+In order to implement lookup constructors, override ``configureConstructorEvaluationContext()`` in sub-classes of ``AbstractDrawioFactory``  or ``createEvaluationContext()`` in Drawio resource factories.
+Set variables from which the constructor expression would obtain semantic elements.

 ### documentation